bnfour/md-mods/readme.md

 - height: 8 × 53 = 424 px

 ##### Sprites placement
-Use the reference image (`ScoreboardCharacters/etc/sprites.png`) to place the sprites on the spritesheet.
+Use the [reference image](ScoreboardCharacters/etc/sprites.png) to place the sprites on the spritesheet.
 The sprites with the numbers are placeholders for possible future updates, it's not mandatory to fill them in an override.

 #### Image override
 To override the default image, place your custom spritesheet as `scoreboard_characters_override.png` to `MuseDash_Data` directory of the game install.
 The override will be silently ignored if its dimensions differ from expected values.
 If you don't see your custom images in the game, please double-check the file name, location, and resolution.

 ## True rank
 Mod file: `TrueAbove1kRank.dll`